tableau/server-client-python/docs/docs/api-ref.md

 :--- | :---
 `datasource_id` |  The identifier (`id`) for the the `DatasourceItem` that you want to download from the server.
 `filepath` |  (Optional) Downloads the file to the location you specify.
 If no location is specified (the default is `Filepath=None`), the file is downloaded to the current working directory.
+`no_extract` | (Optional) Specifies whether to download the file without the extract.
+When the data source has an extract, if you set the parameter `no_extract=True`, the extract is not included.
+You can use this parameter to improve performance if you are downloading data sources that have large extracts.
+The default is to include the extract, if present (`no_extract=False`).

 **Exceptions**